EnvisionDoc/app_development_en/app_portal/overview.md

 ## Related Roles

-EnOS Application Portal serves mainly for the following roles:
+EnOS Application Portal serves the following roles:

 **Application developer**

-Develop applications offline based on the API and SDK provided by EnOS.
-An application developer can be the inhouse developer of an enterprise or organization, or a third-party application developer.
+Develops applications offline based on the API and SDK provided by EnOS.
+An application developer can be an in-house developer of an enterprise or organization, or a third-party application developer.
 The application developer needs to configure the applications appropriately so that they can be synchronized to and displayed in the Application Portal.

 **System administrator**

-Initialize the Application Portal, create and assign the OU administrator, and register plug-in applications for an enterprise or organization.
+Initializes the Application Portal, creates and assigns the OU administrator, and registers plug-in applications for an enterprise or organization.

 **OU administrator**

 The IT or system operation and maintenance personnel in an enterprise or organization.
-The OU administrator can log in to the Application Portal and enter the admin console with the account assigned by the system administrator, and is responsible for the overall management of the classification, users and permissions, and assets for the applications of an enterprise or organization.
+An OU administrator can log in to the Application Portal and access the admin console with the account assigned by the system administrator, and is responsible for the overall management of the classification, users and permissions, and assets for the applications of an enterprise or organization.

 **Application user**

 The actual user of an application.
-A user can log in to the Application Portal with the account created by the OU administrator, and can use the applications developed or purchased by an enterprise or organization to view or manage the assets that are authorized to access, and perform appropriate authorized operations.
+A user can log in to the Application Portal with the account created by the OU administrator, and can use the applications developed or purchased by an enterprise or organization to view or manage the assets that the application is authorized to access, and perform appropriate authorized operations.

 ## Related Services

 ### Device Management

-The EnOS Device Management Service helps you quickly connect physical devices securely to the EnOS cloud for data transfers, manage device cycles, and map the asset structure in the physical world to the digital world.
+The EnOS Device Management Service helps you quickly connect physical devices securely to the EnOS cloud for data transfer, manage device lifecycles, and map the asset structure in the physical world to the digital world.
 [Learn more >>](/docs/device-connection/en/latest/device_management_overview.html)

 ### Data Asset Management